buildbuddy-io/buildbuddy/docs/rbe-setup.md

 bazel build //... --remote_executor=grpcs://cloud.buildbuddy.io
 ```

 This points Bazel at BuildBuddy Cloud as a remote executor.
 A simple repo that has C/C++/CGO or Java dependencies will build just fine like this.
-Unfortunately, most interesting repos have some dependencies on C/C++/CGO or Java - so we'll need to tell our remote executors where to find tools like gcc or the JRE.
+Most interesting repos have some dependencies on C/C++/CGO or Java - so we'll need to tell our remote executors where to find tools like gcc or the JRE.
 We do this with [platforms](https://docs.bazel.build/versions/master/platforms.html) and [toolchains](https://docs.bazel.build/versions/master/toolchains.html).

 ## Configuring your workspace